FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/payloadSecurity/SettingDataIntegrity.md

 peluconf set -s integrity private\_key\_pf %location to the encrypted password file%

-The derived key file and the encrypted password file are generated using <span class="code">pelencpass </span>tool.
+The derived key file and the encrypted password file are generated using `pelencpass `tool.

 ## Transfer parameters for data integrity

-<span class="code">sigfile </span>and <span class="code">sigalgo </span>parameters can be used to manually set the signature of the payload data (necessary mostly for JMS reference mode part).
+`sigfile `and `sigalgo `parameters can be used to manually set the signature of the payload data (necessary mostly for JMS reference mode part).
 The signature must be generated using Gateway private key.
-The <span class="code">sigfile </span>parameter references a file containing the signature in binary format.
+The `sigfile `parameter references a file containing the signature in binary format.

 New transfer parameters will be displayed for the incoming transfers, for which the signature of the payload in computed by Gateway on reception: